J. P. Hanlon: Federal judicial service

 On April 10, 2018, President Donald Trump announced his intent to nominate Hanlon to serve as a United States District Judge of the United States District Court for the Southern District of Indiana.
 On April 12, 2018, his nomination was sent to the Senate.
 He was nominated to the seat that was vacated by Judge William T. Lawrence, who assumed senior status on July 1, 2018.
 On June 6, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 28, 2018, his nomination was reported out of committee by a voice vote.
 On October 11, 2018, his nomination was confirmed by a voice vote.
 He received his judicial commission on November 5, 2018.
 He was sworn in on November 13, 2018.

 Notable cases

 On June 30, 2021, Hanlon issued an injunction against Indiana's "abortion reversal law", blocking the law while it makes its way through the courts.

 On June 16, 2023, he issued an order stopping an Indiana ban on puberty blockers and hormones for transgender minors from taking effect as scheduled July 1.
+The injunction was vacated by the Court of Appeals for the Seventh Circuit.